Menu

-When you arrive in New Zealand as an international student
+When you arrive at AUT as an international student

 Make sure you prepare for your trip to New Zealand and your first few days in Auckland before you start your studies at AUT.